West Whitewater River Subbasin Area of Benefit

 What is the purpose of the RAC?

 The RAC covers an important portion of the costs of replenishing the aquifer, including the cost of importing water for that purpose.
-CVWD's groundwater replenishment program is a key element of the Coachella Valley Water Management Plan (PDF) developed to reduce the overdraft of the West Whitewater River Subbasin and provide a dependable long-term supply of high quality water for water users within this Area of Benefit.
+CVWD's groundwater replenishment program is a key element of the Indio Subbasin Water Management Plan Update developed to reduce the overdraft of the West Whitewater River Subbasin and provide a dependable long-term supply of high quality water for water users within this Area of Benefit.

 Who pays the RAC?